Paving the Way for Systematic Law Changes & Sharpened Victim Protection…

 The appointed, will need to have the right character, resilience and passion to be a Specialised Support Worker, be ‘a person of good standing in their community’ and DBS checked.

-Remember, you are not a crisis centre, therefore you would follow the safeguarding procedures inside the Religious Institute, as part of the Specialist Support Worker role, you would be building partnership working and making sure the Religious Institute has the correct Local Authority safeguarding processes in place.
+Remember, you are not a crisis centre, therefore you would follow your local safeguarding procedures.
+Importance on building partnership working and making sure the Religious Institute has the correct Local Authority safeguarding processes in place.

 You can obtain this information from your Local Safeguarding Boards and you would follow the necessary actions.